Terms and Conditions

 9.4 Use of correspondent banks

 When executing a foreign transaction, November First's correspondent bank abroad is not necessarily the same as the beneficiary's bank.
-In some cases, November First uses selected correspondent banks and international clearing systems to conduct the transactions, see section 9.6.
+In some cases, November First uses selected correspondent banks and international clearing systems to conduct the transactions, c.f. section 9.6.

 Regardless of whether the Customer, November First or its business partners have chosen the correspondent bank, November First is not responsible for any errors by the chosen bank used, nor for its solvency.
-Applicable legal rules, customs, and terms applicable to November First's agreement with the foreign financial institution, apply to the Customer equivalently.
+Applicable legal rules, common practices, and terms applicable to November First's agreement with the foreign financial institution, apply to the Customer equivalently.

 9.5 Customer’s Risk using November First's payment services in the event of bankruptcy and risk transition between parties involved

 November First complies with all legal requirements and complies with the required policies and procedures that November First are subject to in connection with being supervised by the Danish FSA.
-This implies the following for the Customer's risks of using November First for payments in connection with bankruptcy:
+This includes the following for the Customer's risks of using November First for payments in connection with bankruptcy:

 November First A/S cooperates with SEB – Skandinaviska Enskilda Bank.
 The bank is one of the largest banks in Europe in the currency area, allowing November First to secure favourable exchange rates for its customers.
-The Bank has also been designated as the Swedish SIFI (Systematic Important Financial Institution), which is why there are additional requirements for their solvency and financial readiness.
+The Bank has also been designated as a Swedish SIFI (Systematic Important Financial Institution), why there are additional requirements for their solvency and financial readiness.
 This reduces the risk for November First's Customers.

 The Customer's risk in connection with possible bankruptcy of SEB relates to the moment when the Customer has transferred amounts to November First's account in SEB and SEB may go bankrupt.
-European capital markets rules ensure that all payments from November First are considered to be in transit and therefore must be settled before bankruptcy takes effect.
+European capital market rules ensure that all payments from November First are considered to be in transit and therefore must be settled before bankruptcy takes effect.

 The rules for capital markets also ensure that payments made by November First initiate from/to SEB's partner banks on the execution of payment to the final beneficiary are considered in "transit", which means that payments must be executed before bankruptcy occurs.